|Alma Mater:||Mount St. Mary's|

 Before arriving at Siena, Matturro served as the Junior Varsity Head Coach and Assistant Varsity Coach at the Boys' Latin School of Maryland for two years from 2006-2008.
 During his senior year of college, he worked at Bishop Kearney High School in Rochester, N.Y. as the Head Coach of the Boys Freshmen team during the 2005-2006 season.
 He gained additional experience working for the Hoop Group at various high school, grassroots, and individual events.

 Matturro graduated from St. John Fisher College in May of 2006 with a Bachelor of Arts in Mathematics.
-He also is currently working towards completing his Master's Degree through VCU's Center for Sport Leadership.
+He his Master's Degree through VCU's Center for Sport Leadership in 2012.